Medical Policy: 04.01.06

 The use of three dimensional (3-D) or four dimensional (4-D) fetal ultrasounds is considered investigational for all indications.

 Two dimensional (2-D) ultrasound remains the primary method of obstetric imaging.
 There is insufficient evidence in the peer reviewed medical literature to support the use of three dimensional (3-D) or four dimensional (4-D) ultrasound.
 It has not been demonstrated that the information provided by 3-D or 4-D sonography results in improved outcomes or impacts treatment decisions.
+Additional studies are needed to support this technology as a replacement for 2D ultrasound.
 Therefore, the use of 3-D or 4-D ultrasound is considered investigational.

 Procedure Codes and Billing Guidelines: